ynikitenko/lena/docs/source/index.rst

 It is written in a popular programming language Python and works with Python versions 2, 3 and PyPy (2 and 3).

-..
-    todo: rewrite. ... features ... include...

-These are Lena features from programming point of view:
+Lena features from programming point of view include:

+- simple and powerful programming language.

 - modularity, weak coupling.
 Algorithms can be easily added, replaced or reused.

-- performance.
-Lazy evaluation is good for memory and speed.
-Several analyses can be done reading data once.
-PyPy with just-in-time compiler can be used if needed.

 - code reuse.
 Logic is separated from presentation.
 One template can be used for several plots.

 - rapid development.
 One can run only those elements which already work.
-During development only a small subset of data can be analysed.
+  During development only a small subset of data can be analysed (to check the code).
   Results of heavy calculations can be easily saved.

+- performance.
+Lazy evaluation is good for memory and speed.
+Several analyses can be done reading data once.
+PyPy with just-in-time compiler can be used if needed.

 - easy to understand, structured and beautiful code.